ajinkyakhose09/AI-Powered-Predictive-Maintenance-System/README.md

-# Predictive Maintenance Dashboard Documentation
+#  AI Powered Predictive Maintenance System

 ## Introduction
-The Predictive Maintenance Dashboard is an interactive web application designed to provide insights into predictive maintenance for industrial machinery.
-It offers features for data visualization, historical data analysis, input data submission, and prediction results.
+The AI-Powered Predictive Maintenance System is a smart monitoring solution that uses machine learning to predict industrial equipment failures before they happen.
+By analyzing historical sensor data, the system provides real-time insights and helps businesses reduce downtime, optimize maintenance schedules, and improve operational efficiency.
 ## Features
 1. **Home:** Welcome page providing an overview of the application.
 2. **Historical Data:** View historical data of machinery sensor readings and operational hours.